BlinkReceipt/blinkreceipt-ios/README.md

 ## Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like BlinkReceipt in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for iOS, which automates and simplifies the process of using 3rd-party libraries like BlinkReceipt in your projects.
 If you do not have Cocoapods installed, see the [Getting Started Guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 ### Podfile